Manie Eagar, CEO

 Manie is a co-author of the first crowdsourced FinTechBook writing on ‘FinTech + Digital Currency – Convergence or Collision?‘ The FinTechBook is a front-line industry insider’s look at the financial technology explosion – An Amazon bestseller.

-He is the Chairman of the Bitcoin & Blockchain Alliance of Canada, the leading industry body representing digital finance, fintech and distributed ledger technology (blockchain) in Canada.
+He is the Chairman of the Blockchain Association of Canada, the leading industry body representing digital finance, fintech and distributed ledger technology (blockchain) in Canada.
+He is a member of the Equibit Group strategy committee advisor team, creator of the Equibit blockchain and blockchain applications for the global securities industry.
 He is an advisor to Decentral Toronto, an innovation hub for disruptive and decentralized technologies.
 He is an advisor to a number of fintech and blockchain startups.
 He is also an advisor to KoreConX, a leader in equity crowdfunding compliance, governance and transparency providing a free all-in-one solution that helps companies navigate the process of raising equity capital, and simplifying shareholder communications to reduce risk.
 He is an advisor to fintech startup Paycase, offering an affordable and flexible way to send money overseas through a safe and secure platform.

 He is and advisor to the Silicon Valley based SABLE Accelerator, a trusted knowledge network of global South Africans providing mentoring and consulting services to South African companies, entrepreneurs, and institutions seeking to fund or commercialize innovation, as well as enter, grow, and partner in worldwide markets.